 Classics like Wuthering Heights, Mists of Avalon, Lord of the Rings, The Handmaid's Tale, The Last Unicorn, or Confederacy of Dunces.
-But also newer reads like The Foretelling, Vampire Academy, Chime, Born Wicked, and most recently—Vita Nostra.
+But also newer reads like The Foretelling, Chime, Born Wicked, Social Creature, and Vita Nostra.
 I also read a fair bit of nonfiction.
 Mostly on subjects like spirituality, metaphysics, or grief.

 Favorite movies and television shows?

 Practical Magic, The Last Unicorn, The Dark Crystal, The Princess Bride, Sideways, Spirited Away, The Big Lebowski, Braveheart, Elizabeth, Cold Mountain, The Lord of the Rings, The Phantom of the Opera, and a bunch more I'm probably forgetting.

 Game of Thrones (before the final season), The Office, The Handmaid's Tale, The Last Kingdom, The Magicians, What We Do in the Shadows, and Succession—to name a few.